lucaminudel/CodingTestsAndSolutions/README.md

 The description of the test, a readme with comments for the solutions and the solutions code is [here] (https://github.com/lucaminudel/CodingTestsAndSolutions/tree/master/CShartDotNetTest1).

 ## Second test and related solution
-The goal of this test is to verify coding skills, the problem to solve involve input form command line, computation and output in the console.
+The goal of this test is to verify coding skills, the problem to solve involve input from the command line, computation and output in the console.
 The test is complete and pretty small and give the opportunity to show code written with TDD and compare two solutions:

 -  a solution whose design details every single concept and responsibilities, making it possible to change or evolve every aspect making only local changes to the code
 -  a simple solution whose design details only main concepts and responsibilities, with the priority to balance between simplicity and maintainability

 The description of the test, the two solutions code with their readme are [here] (https://github.com/lucaminudel/CodingTestsAndSolutions/tree/master/CodingTest).

+## Third test and related solution
+The goal of this test is to verify coding skills too, the problem to solve involve input from the command line, computation and output in the console.
+The computation is a little more complex so a single solution is provided here.

+The solution design goal here is to show the ability to detail every single concept and responsibilities and to develp the solution driven by unit acceptance unit and integration test.

+The description of the test and the solution code is [here] (https://github.com/lucaminudel/CodingTestsAndSolutions/tree/master/CodingTest2).

 # Samples in other languages
 Here follow simpler and smaller code samples in languages other than C#.